F5EMEA/oltra/use-cases/two-tier-designs/multi-cluster/README.md

       timeout: 10
 ```

-The Host parameter can be configured to be either explicit or wildcard (*.f5demo.cloud)
+> **Note:** The Host parameter can be configured to be either explicit or wildcard (*.f5demo.cloud)

-The DNS multi-cluster provides the following functionalities:
+DNS multi-cluster provides the following functionalities:

 - **Active-Active Applications.** EDNS can be configured to load balance equally (Round Robin) services running in different clusters.